privateprep/coding-space-website/src/pages/about-us/common-questions.md

       - fgColor: "#264548"
         title: Does my child need to bring a computer?
         textColor: "#264548"
-        mdContent: We provide computers for students whey they are physically in person in classes.
+        mdContent: We provide computers for students when they are physically in person in classes.
 However, some students choose to bring their own computers because they are more comfortable working on them.
 This can change based on location, so please check with the instructor.